aclark4life/blog/2009/12/31/new-years-python-meme/index.rst

 - I dug out from |Plone Conference 2008|, which included publishing the |videos and slides|.
 - I helped move plone.org to Six Feet Up, and have been looking after it as well as |other infrastructure issues|.
 - I worked on a book called Plone 3.3 Site Administration, which will most likely come out in early 2010.
 I hope the community will find it useful.
-- I contributed a new feature to Plone 4.
+- I contributed a |new feature to Plone 4|.

 What was the Python blog or website you read the most in 2009?
 --------------------------------------------------------------